 - Quality assurance engineers

-To build an app for customers and an app for drivers, you’ll need:
+To build a medicine delivery app for customers and an app for drivers, you’ll need:

 - iOS and/or Android developers